NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

         bot inform answer prone to hallucination

 define bot inform answer prone to hallucination
-    "The previous answer is prone to hallucination and may not be accurate.
+    "The previous answer is prone to false or speculative claims and may not be accurate.
 Please double check the answer using additional sources."
-    "The above response may have been hallucinated, and should be independently verified."
+    "The above response may be false or speculation, and should be independently verified."
 ```

 With our flow defined, we'll ask our bot a question that's totally unrelated to the information in its knowledge base.
 While LLMs can hallucinate responses for many kinds of prompts, they are especially prone to doing so when asking for specific information, like when asking about person, asking for medical advice, or asking quantitative questions.